 - These abovementioned e-tickets can also be shown from the screen of your mobile phone.
 Please make sure that the clearness of your phone's screen is set to the maximum level.

 - Receiving tickets by post: Your tickets will be sent to you within a few days of ordering, provided you have got a postal address in the Netherlands.
 If the concert takes place within 5 days of your order, your tickets will be kept at The Concertgebouw box office for you to collect.
 If you have got a postal address outside the Netherlands, your tickets will be kept for you at the box office regardless of the date you ordered them.
 For paper tickets the Concertgebouw charges an administration fee of € 4 per transaction.

 Buying tickets by telephone and at the box office

 You can buy your tickets at the box office or by phone using the Concertgebouw Line.

-- Box office opening hours – The box office of The Concertgebouw is open on days when concerts take place in the building.
-The box office opens 1 hour before a concert.
-In the concert schedule you can see what time the concerts start.
+- Box office opening hours – The box office of The Concertgebouw is open on days when concerts take place in the building, check our concert schedule.
+The box office opens at 3 pm on weekdays, and at 10 am on Saturday and Sunday.
 At the box office, you can only pay by PIN card payment.

 - Concertgebouw Line – You can reserve tickets by phone using the Concertgebouw Line, open daily from 10.00 am to 5.00 pm.: 0031 20 671 83 45